Brief History of Wheaton College

 A third outstanding educator during Wheaton’s early history was Clara Pike, class of 1866, who taught science from 1869 to 1901.
 At her urging, Wheaton built science facilities and acquired equipment unusually sophisticated for a female seminary.
 Miss Pike regularly attended classes at the Women’s Laboratory of Massachusetts Institute of

 From seminary to college

 Eliza Baylies Chapin Wheaton played an ongoing part in the life of the seminary.
 In the mid-1890s she was among the first to recognize that the age of the seminary was ending.
 Four-year colleges were becoming the rule rather than the exception, for women as well as men.
-(Indeed, seminary enrollment in 1897 was a mere 25 students.)
+Indeed, Wheaton’s enrollment in 1897 was a mere 25 students.
 Convinced that Wheaton should seek collegiate status, Mrs. Wheaton called upon trustees to appoint the Reverend Samuel Valentine Cole as the seminary’s first president.
 Within six months of assuming the position, Rev. Cole announced his intention to seek a college charter “at some future time if circumstances shall seem to warrant.”

 Growth and transformation

 While agreeing with President Meneely in principle, trustees acknowledged the changing definition of a small college and voted, in 1955, to increase Wheaton’s enrollment by 250 students.
 This initiative, combined with another vote taken six years later, doubled enrollment to 1,200 students.
 In turn, such growth allowed Wheaton to expand and improve its curriculum, faculty and building program.